 Molly has hosted a series of panel discussions on ‘People and Power: Populism, Fascism and How to Defend Democracy’ across the South West.
-There have been events in Plymouth, Stroud, Gloucester, Swindon, Bornemouth and Keynsham, Somerset involving journalists, experts, and cross-party politicians exploring creeping fascism and the rollback of democracy in post-Brexit Britain.
+There have been events in Plymouth, Stroud, Gloucester, Swindon, Bornemouth and Keynsham involving journalists, experts, civil society members, and cross-party politicians exploring creeping fascism and the rollback of democracy in post-Brexit Britain.

 What is the difference between fascism and populism?
 Rooted in today’s world, internationally and in the South West of the UK, this tour will look at the current political landscape and investigate the rise of the far-right, increased polarisation, and the rise of post-truth.
 It will ask what are the warning signs of fascism and what can we do to defend democracy?

-“When you look into academic studies of 1930’s fascism you can see some disturbing parallels with modern political speech and behaviour.
+“When you look into academic studies of 1930s fascism”, explains Molly, “you can see some disturbing parallels with modern political speech and behaviour.
 This series of panel debates will look at the current post-referendum political landscape and explore the warning signs of fascism and what can we do to defend democracy.”

 You can find Molly’s slideshow from the tour here: Democracy renewed

-For more on this issue, check out Molly’s piece in the Independent about the abuse of Anna Soubry outside parliament.
+For more on this issue, check out Molly’s piece in the Independent about the abuse of Anna Soubry MP outside parliament.
+She has also written about about the rise in fascist propaganda in Post-Brexit Britain, and about ‘culture wars’ and the spreading of post-truth by far-right populists.

 These resources provide further details about this campaign: